TechGrounds-Cloud8/cloud8-Rolfsijtema/week8cloud8/Wordlist.md

 Batch processing: can be a mix of processes that has to be done, (not just 1 batch/list) Event Source: Name of software that logs the event.
 Proximity: Nearness, nabij, in de buurt van.
-Redundent: meerdere systemen, overtollige force of compute  1 valt uit  andere vangt op.
+Redundent: meerdere systemen, meer dan voldoende capaciteit / force of compute  1 valt uit  andere vangt op.
-Heavy Lifting:
+Heavy Lifting: undifferentiated heavy lifting: all of the hard IT work that companies do that doesn't add value to the mission of the company.
 Monolitic Applications: combination of database, servers, UI,  BUT! if one fail's the rest stops.
 Microservers: puts all applications in a "loose copeling" , so if 1 fail's the rest may continiue.
 Expedite: action or Process